bhuvaneshsaha/AWS.Wrappers/README.md

 await bucketOperations.CreateBucketAsync("my-bucket");
 ```

+> **Note**: While this wrapper provides a familiar way to interact with Amazon S3, it's important to remember that S3 doesn't have the same concept of files and directories like a traditional file system.
+Instead, it functions based on key-value pairs.
+In S3, the key is used to represent the file path or object name, while the value corresponds to the actual file content.
+However, you can structure the key to resemble a directory path, allowing for a hierarchical organization of objects within the S3 bucket.

 Please find the available methods below
 ## Bucket Operations
 | Method Name          | Description                                      | How to Use                                                                   | Example                                                                                              |   |